MAsuamah/git-it-done/README.md

 ### View the Issues and Pull Requests

 Once the list of repositories are populated, click on any project of interest to be taken to their issues and pull requests.
-Click on an issue/pull request to be taken be redirected to the GitHub issue/pull request page.
+Click on an issue/pull request to be redirected to the GitHub issue/pull request page.

 ## Built with
 * JavaScript